Reading Comics

 What ages?

-Calvin & Hobbes is for all ages.
+Calvin & Hobbes and The Far Side are for all ages.
 For the sake of this course, we’ll set the bottom at 8, and the top at 18.

 How much does it cost?